 Finally, it's worth noting that the Sonos S2 app now supports 24-bit 44.1/48kHz streaming via Quboz.
 The Sonos S2 app already lets users play 24-bit files from a local drive, but this is the first time that users have been able to stream hi-res tracks from a music service.

 Why should you buy the Sonos multi-room system?

 As an entire ecosystem, Sonos is hard to fault – if you don’t mind sacrificing high-resolution audio support, of course.
 Sensibly priced, beginner-friendly and with an appealing expand-as-you-go ethos, it’s a multi-room mogul to be reckoned with.

-Of course, Sonos is now far from the only option when going multi-room.
-The company may have been first but big players such as Bose, LG, Samsung, Sony and Yamaha, and hi-res supporting brands such as Bluesound and Denon, have since joined the fray.
+Sonos is far from the only option when it comes to choosing a multi-room system.
+The company may have been first, but big players such as Bose, LG and Yamaha, and hi-res supporting brands, including Bluesound and Denon, have since joined the fray.

-The increasingly popular (and cheaper) smart speakers from Amazon and Google also offer multi-room streaming across their various voice-controlled products, while the Apple HomePod now has multi-room powers thanks to AirPlay 2 (which Sonos also has in select products).
+The increasingly popular (and cheaper) smart speakers from Amazon and Google also offer multi-room streaming across their various voice-controlled products, while the Apple HomePod Mini boasts exceptional multi-room powers thanks to AirPlay 2 (which Sonos also has in select products).

 While most rivals may not have been able to topple the multi-room giant, newcomers such as Audio Pro have shown it is possible to deliver great-value sound.

 Check out our full Sonos guide for everything you need to know about the company's speaker ecosystem and its alternatives.